What do people like (and dislike) about Port of Spain?

 - What is life like in Port of Spain?

-- What type of social life can someone expect in Port of Spain?
+- Is there a lot of crime in Port of Spain?

 - What are medical services in Port of Spain like?